Basic Law Enforcement Training (BLET)

 • Click the green "Complete Registration."

-4. You must have a Public Law Enforcement Agency sponsorship.
+4. You must have a public law enforcement agency sponsorship.

-5. You must have completed High School or have obtained a GED or equivalent.
+5. You must have completed high school or have obtained a GED or equivalent.

-6. You must possess a valid North Carolina Drivers' License.
+6. You must possess a valid North Carolina driver's license.

 When you enter the Basic Law Enforcement Training program, you must meet the special requirements as indicated by the N.C.
 Criminal Justice Standards and the N.C.
 Sheriff's Standards Divisions of the N.C.
 Department of Justice.